 If you believe your offer still has a chance of being accepted with a home inspection contingency, then, by all means, put one in.
 Having a home inspection contingency for a large purchase is the responsible thing to do.

-In a bear market, it’s better to have a home inspection contingency because you want an out or a bargaining chip in case you find some issues you don’t like.
-Further, there’s a much greater chance a home inspection contingency will be accepted in a soft housing market.
+In a bear market, it's better to have a home inspection contingency because you want an out or a bargaining chip in case you find some issues you don't like.
+If you find some issues, you can then negotiate to lower the price.
+Further, there's a much greater chance a home inspection contingency will be accepted in a soft housing market.

 You may also want a home inspection contingency on older houses and brand new houses.
 Brand new houses, like brand new model cars, often have unforeseen issues because the house hasn't yet been battle-tested through the years yet.
 For example, who really knows the roof won't leak yet if it hasn't been through a major rainstorm?

 The reality is, buying anything is a gamble.
 You just have to determine how much more risk you are willing to take by not going through with an inspection.
-It’s the same thing as going through life without the various types of insurance policies.
+Here are the 10 main warning signs to look out for before buying a house.

 Putting In A Home Inspection Contingency Could Make You Poorer